 Indeed, our ear canals are warm, dark and moist, providing the perfect place for microbes like fungi to flourish, which can contribute to outer ear infections.

 Also note: In addition to yellow, milky secretions, you're likely to experience some degree of discomfort or pain and redness with bacterial infections, Dr. Kortbus says.
+The earwax or discharge may also have a foul odor.

 And while the warmth and darkness within the ear canals is fairly constant and beyond our control, Dr. Kortbus says there are some simple things you can do to prevent outer ear infections: